SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 The following document lists known Pillarbox issues.
 Entries with a feedback number (FBxxxxxxxx) have been reported to Apple and will hopefully be fixed in upcoming iOS and tvOS releases.

+Detailed information about these reports is available from our [Apple feedback public repository](https://github.com/SRGSSR/apple-bug-reports).

 ## Video view leak (FB11934227)

 A bug in AVKit makes `SystemVideoView` leak resources after having interacted with the playback button